 Figure 2.
 Transfer funcion of the half-wave precision rectifier

 The circuit of figure 1 has the benefit that the op-amp never goes into saturation, but its output must change by one diode voltage drop (about 0.7V) each time the input signal crosses zero.
 Hence, the slew rate of the operational amplifier and its frequency response (gain-bandwidth product) will limit high frequency performance, especially for low signal levels.
 However, an error of less than 1% at 100 kHz is possible when we use high speed op-amps.
+This circuit also has another limitation.
+The input impedance is determined by the input resistor R1.
+R1 usually has a limited value, thus the circuit must be driven from a low-impedance source.

 The op-amp shown in Fig.1 is set up as an inverting amplifier, so the output waveform will be 180° out of phase with the input.
 The gain is equal to R2/R1, so, it will be equal to 1(0db) if R1=R2.
 You could switch inputs on the op amp to turn it into a non-inverting amplifier, but the phase difference comes in handy if you want to build a precision full-wave rectifier.